LucyGodley/SequentialTumorProfiling/README.md

 # Sequential Tumor Profiling
 Analysis of data for the manuscript titled "Using sequential tumor molecular profiling to identify germline variants" University of Chicago OncoPlus somatic sequencing panel.

+We developed a method to identify likely germline DNA variants from sequential tumor profiling data of patients with hematopoietic malignancies.
+Using variant allele frequency to calculate the coefficient of variance (CV), we created a 1-5 grading scale for each variant in a pilot set of 33 genes; 89% (48/54) grade 1, 77% (50/65) grade 2, 62% (23/37) grade 3, 52% (12/23) grade 4, and 21% (18/87) grade 5 variants were confirmed to be germline.
+Among those, 22% (33/151) were pathogenic or likely pathogenic in genes recognized as conferring germline risk for hematopoietic malignancies, including BRCA1, BRCA2, CHEK2, CSF3R, and DDX41.
+To analyze if this unsupervised approach enriched for genes associated with AD inheritance, we applied the prediction method to sequential NGS data from 1336 genes in 1135 patients with hematopoietic malignancies.
+Among unique variants identified, 16% (137/840) occurred in genes associated with germline susceptibility, of which 15% (20/137) were deleterious.
+Patients with grade 1/2 alleles had decreased survival at 2-years following the first NGS test (78% versus 88%, p=0.0037) and increased risk of all-cause mortality compared to those without such variants (HR 2.02, 95% CI 1.18–3.46, p = 0.01) highlighting the importance of identification in patients of all ages.

+Authors-Ira L. Kraft, Hatice Basdag, Ashwin Koppayi, Courtnee V. Rodgers, Yogameenakshi Haribabu, Pankhuri Wanjari, Nifang Niu, Soma Das, Jill de Jong, Jeremy Segal, and Lucy A. Godley